darkfoxdeveloper/hardware-checker/README.md

 # hardware-checker
-A software for check hardware powered by IA
+A software for check hardware created using IA